Restaurants, communities, and church trying to plan how to reopen after Gov. Parson says the state will reopen on May 4th

 “Some communities may be able to reopen at a faster rate while others may need to continue some guidance to keep their virus from spreading,” said Gov. Parson.

-Mayor Lyda Krewson said the stay at home order in St. Louis City swill tay in place for at least several more weeks.
-John Favazza owns Favazza’s restaurant on The Hill.
+Mayor Lyda Krewson said the stay at home order in St. Louis City swill stay in place for at least several more weeks.

 “There’s light at the end of the tunnel it’s good that we’re starting to do a little bit of opening up,” said John Favazza, owner of Favazza’s restaurant on The Hil.l